nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The **Router Component** consist of the `Router` class which is responsible for finding the shortest route to get from one location to another.
-In finding the shortest route, it utilises the breath-first-search algorithm, which will be further elaborated in the implementation section.
+In finding the shortest route, it utilises the breath-first-search algorithm, which will be further elaborated in the implementation section. <br>

 As shown in the diagram above, `Router` is used by the following classes:
 * `GoCommand`